Molly Hannis: Early life and family

-College
+University of Tennessee

-Hannis attended the University of Tennessee, where she competed for the Tennessee Volunteers swimming and diving team from 2011 to 2015.
-During her four years in college Hannis was a 2-time NCAA champion and a 14-time NCAA All-American.
+Majoring in Sports and Recreation, Hannis attended the University of Tennessee on scholarship, where she competed for the Tennessee Volunteers swimming and diving team from 2011 to 2015 under Head Coach Matt Kredich and Assistant Coach Jennifer Woodruff.
+During her four years in college, Hannis was a 2-time NCAA champion and a 14-time NCAA All-American.